-In Citroën’s version, the DS 5LS R Concept sedan, developed for China, is shown in a 1 minute and 50 second clip that starts off looking more like the video the company produced to launch their Numero 9 Concept back in 2013.
+In Citroën’s version, the DS 5LS R Concept sedan, developed for China, is shown in a 1 minute and 50-second clip that starts off looking more like the video the company produced to launch their Numero 9 Concept back in 2013.
 There are shots of the route but few are from the vehicle’s point of view and it’s all intercut with a suave male approaching then driving the car while a chic woman preps for the encounter by beginning in the shower, dressing and then strolling through Paris to their meeting destination at the square of the Sacred Heart.
-The visual impact of the original film’s continuous single shot drama is lost, as is the plot that reveals the woman only at the the end.
-In it’s place we have fast paced, quick edited piece that attempts to exude excitement by looking like any other contemporary video of the same genre.
+The visual impact of the original film’s continuous single shot drama is lost, as is the plot that reveals the woman only at the end.
+In its place we have fast-paced, quick-edited piece that attempts to exude excitement by looking like any other contemporary video of the same genre.

-The audio bests the video as it allows us to appreciate the sound of the 1.6 liter THP delivering 300 bhp through the six-speed transmission.
+The audio bests the video as it allows us to appreciate the sound of the 1.6 litre THP delivering 300 bhp through the six-speed transmission.

 You be judge.
 View it here:

 Then compare the original “C’etait un Rendez-Vous” by Claude Lelouch.
 (View it in our Video Archive – Members Section – Archive Documents menu. )

 The original film was shot not from a Ferrari, but with a Mercedes 450SEL 6.9 (chosen for its hydro-pneumatic suspension – presumably a DS wasn’t up to the speed) that Lelouch himself drove.
 To maintain the authenticity of his audio, Lelouch chose not to overdub the sound in a studio but to redo the course across Paris in a Ferrari 275 GTB to re-record a riveting sound to the single 8-minute camera view.